 Why?
-To continue our line, to propagate our species?
+To validate our existence?
+To continue our line?
+To propagate our species?

 Perhaps, in this fallen world, there are elements of these motives involved.

-I believe, however, that we have children primarily because we want to nurture them, care for them, help them grow, show them our love and have a close mutual relationship with them.
+I believe, however, that we have children primarily because we want to nurture them, care for them, help them grow, show them our love and have a close mutually loving relationship with them.

 These are unselfish motives, even though many of us struggle with our inadequacies as parents.